fitnr/svgis/README.md

 pip install svgis
 ```

-Some additional options are available if you want to download more prerequisites:
+An additional feature is available if you want to download more prerequisites:
 ````
-# Include the ability to inline CSS, which is pretty much required by Adobe Illustrator
-sudo apt-get libxml2-dev libxslt-dev python-dev pip install svgis[inline]

 # Clip output shapes to the bounding box (smaller files)
+brew install geos # os x
+sudo yum/apt-get geos # linux
 pip install svgis[clip]
 ````